Kaltharos/RPGMods/README.md

 <details>
 <summary>Changelog</summary>

+`0.2.5`
+- Emergency patch release to fix that losing exp on death is still active even when the exp system is disabled.

 `0.2.4`
 - Modified the save command to also force the server to save game.
 - Modified the level up chat notification to be on/off according to the .xp log command.